NuKeeperDotNet/NuKeeper/site/content/platform/github.md

 ## Repo command

 The repo command has two required arguments.
 The first one is the repository that you want to target.
-For BitBucket **you can use the same url that you use for cloning**.
+For github **you can use the same url that you use for cloning**.
 So something like:

 For your own repositories: